- Allergic Living - http://allergicliving.com -

 But know this: if a company has paid to have a product tested and certified, it has taken the extra steps to ensure it is doing more than just “talking up” green, and the product will be better than others on the market.

-Remember to ask the same questions regarding the tints, those colourants we add to paint to get the beautiful shades.
+Remember to ask the same questions regarding the tints, those colorants we add to paint to get the beautiful shades.
 These can also contain VOCs, and your healthy paint could be messed up simply by turning a white paint to blue.

 Next Page: Natural Alternatives

 Paint manufacturers start with a chemical product and try to make it healthier.
 Here’s another approach: why not just start with a natural product?
 Clay paints or plasters, lime paints or plasters, milk, and silicate paints have been around for hundreds, even thousands of years (think cave paintings), and hold up quite well.
-They also come in an amazing array of colours, and give texture and character to any room.
+They also come in an amazing array of colors, and give texture and character to any room.

 These types of paints, which can be found in green building supply stores and online, are a bit different than standard paint.
 As one of my clients once said of clay paint, “it’s kind of like spreading Devonshire cream on your wall.”
 Some lines come pre-tinted, so you simply choose from a palette, while others can be tinted to your heart’s desire.
 You can hire someone to apply the plasters or do it yourself, and the results will amaze you.